 If you’ve got a library of original Xbox, Xbox 360, and Xbox One games that you still like to play, the lack of a disc drive could be a deal-breaker.
-And far as other entertainment is concerned, you won’t be able to use the console to watch the classics in your DVD collection.
+And as far as other entertainment is concerned, you won’t be able to use the console to watch the classics in your DVD collection.

 However, if you’re buying an Xbox for the first time and don’t have an enormous budget, this is probably going to be the best gaming console for you.
-The Xbox One is only available second-hand now, and the Series S will give you access to the large library of games in the Microsoft Store, plus the fantastic Game Pass subscription service, and it’s compatible will most major streaming platforms as well.
+The Xbox One is only available second-hand now, and the Series S will give you access to the large library of games in the Microsoft Store, plus the fantastic Game Pass subscription service, and it’s compatible with most major streaming platforms as well.
 Check our Xbox Series X vs Series S guide if you’re still not sure which console is best for you.

 Read our full Xbox Series S review.

 The Steam Deck is the best handheld gaming PC.

 Steam Deck specs:

 |CPU/GPU||Custom AMD APU, NVIDIA GeForce GTX 650 Ti Boost|

 |Screen resolution||up to 4k (TV), 1280 x 800 (handheld)|

 |Internal memory||64GB, 256GB, 512GB|

 - Powerful, portable gaming PC